Skip to main content

 This concept is best explained through an example.
 For simplicity's sake, let's say Dynamic Optimisation is adjusting our weighted message distribution once per hour.

-With five variants in the mix, let's say our human control is Variant 1.
-Our experiment could progress something like this:
+With that in mind, our default settings experiment could progress something like this:

 Hour